 High supplier lead times can often lead to supply chains with high inventory volume and low inventory turns, as we saw with The Blankyclip Company example above.

 However, some companies are able to leverage their position in the marketplace to drive inventory volumes down and increase their inventory turns.
 Apple, for example, within its accessory supply chain (phone cases, laptop sleeves, and so on) uses a combination of strategic regional distribution centers and consignment inventory to reduce its inventory costs.

 If your company is an accessory supplier to Apple, you can expect to ship your inventory to Apple’s distribution centers but not invoice Apple for that inventory.
 The inventory remains on your books until Apple releases it (based on the days of supply at their retail stores).
 At that point, Apple purchases the inventory that your company has in its distribution center.

-Even though your company may have a lengthy lead time—sometimes shipping to an Apple distribution center in the United States from your low cost factory in Asia—Apple is able to maintain a Low Inventory Volume, High Inventory Turn supply chain because of its position in the market.
+Even though your company may have a longer lead time—sometimes shipping to an Apple distribution center in the United States from your low-cost factory in Asia—Apple is able to maintain a Low Inventory Volume, High Inventory Turn supply chain because of its position in the market.